codecentric/chaos-monkey-spring-boot/README.md

 **Chaos Monkey for Spring Boot - new features**

 ## Contributions
-Chaos Monkey is open source and welcomes contributions from all.
-The <a href="https://github.com/codecentric/chaos-monkey-spring-boot/blob/master/CONTRIBUTING.adoc" target="_blank">guideline</a> is where you should begin in order to best understand how to contribute to this project.
+Chaos Monkey is open source and welcomes contributions from everyone.
+The <a href="https://github.com/codecentric/chaos-monkey-spring-boot/blob/master/CONTRIBUTING.adoc" target="_blank">contribution-guideline</a> is where you should begin in order to best understand how to contribute to this project.

 ## Documentation